simpleaswater/rfcs/.github/ISSUE_TEMPLATE/rfc-to-propose-a-new-topic-thread-tutorial.md

 Please add your concise description of your new suggestion here.

 **[OPTIONAL] Additional context**
-Add any other context or screenshots about to support your suggestion.
-You may remove this segment if you wish to.
+Add any other context, screenshots, references about to support your suggestion.
+Basically anything that can help us to understand what you need and any existing work that we can use.